oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 **Suggested Milestones:**
 - **Milestone 1**: The full translation caching system backend is implemented and used for auto-suggesting translations for strings that have been previously accepted.
 The contributor dashboard UI displays these suggestions to translation submitters and explains why they are being suggested.
 When a translation is accepted by a reviewer, its 'approved' entry in the datastore model is updated.
 If availability of translations meets the existing criteria for displaying a translated language in the exploration player, the exploration player UI displays these translations to learners, along with an indicator that the translation has not been reviewed yet (see [these mocks](https://github.com/oppia/design-team/issues/95)).

 - **Milestone 2**: The full computer-aided translation (CAT) backend implementation is completed, including functionality that allows the developer team to configure the CAT service provider for each language.
 Admins can run a Beam job from the admin dashboard to generate auto-translations for any untranslated texts for all curated lessons in Oppia's prioritized languages (they can select 'all explorations' or a particular exploration, and they can select 'all languages' or a particular language).
-These auto-generated suggestions are then shown in the contributor dashboard UI when they are available, as well as the exploration player, together with the relevant context as described in Milestone 1.
+Any stored auto-generated suggestions (from caching or from AI providers) are then shown in the contributor dashboard UI when they are available, as well as the exploration player, together with the relevant context as described in Milestone 1.

 <details>
 <summary>What we are looking for in proposals:</summary>